briangeis/ccna-srwe-case-study/README.md

 **The original case study required the following deliverables:**

-* Provide configurations from all devices
+* Provide configurations from all Cisco devices
-* Demonstrate connectivity from all hosts
+* Demonstrate connectivity from all endpoint hosts
 * Demonstrate the floating static default route is working:
   - Send an extended ping from Admin-PC to a remote site
   - Administratively shut down the link on R2 G0/1